DmIvanov/Books/README.md

 ### Functionality:
+- downloading books from API
-- download books from API with pagination
+- displaying books in table view (list) with pagination
-- detail view of the book
-- search for the specific query
+- search for the specific query in the list
 - filter books in the list (according to the rating)
 - books in the list can be marked/unmarked as read (this info is saved locally)
+- detail view of the book

 ### Parts of the app: